Your Narcissistic Survival Toolkit

 • "What is the most likely outcome?"
 Be honest.

-• "How will I feel tomorrow if I do not reach out?"
+• "How will I feel tomorrow if I don't reach out?"
 Anticipate relief, pride, or progress.

 Prompt 2 – The Reality Check